 REST APIs and microservices often work hand in hand, but they’re not the same thing.
 A microservice is a defined module that implements one or a few functions for a microservices application.
 REST APIs define how microservices request and receive services from other APIs.
 For instance, a microservice responsible for inventory tracking might have an API that allows another service to request inventory information.

 What’s the difference between service-oriented architecture (SOA) and microservices?

 Although microservices and SOA share the principle of providing smaller, more modular services, SOA typically has an enterprise scope—a single service might be used by many separate applications all communicating across an enterprise service bus (ESB).
 Microservices, on the other hand, limit the scope to the application.
 A microservice only serves the needs of one application, communicating with other microservices via APIs.
 SOA solutions often come from a single vendor and include software solutions that can be deployed for well-defined IT needs.

 At VMware, we help you design a high-performing microservices architecture, and then provide a world-class environment to run your microservices.

-Empower your developers with patterns from Spring Cloud Services that overcome key challenges and operational overheads when building distributed systems with microservices.
+Empower your developers with patterns that overcome key challenges and operational overheads when building distributed systems with microservices.